• Skip to primary navigation

 Recipe Tips

 • For sweeter salmon or a different flavor, you can brush with honey or teriyaki sauce 2 -3 times during the cooking process, waiting about 30 minutes between each glaze.
+I have an awesome gluten free teriyaki sauce recipe if you want to make it yourself.

 • For best results use a mild wood like apple, cherry alder or mesquite wood pellets.